hoj201/hoj201.github.io/_drafts/machine_learning_as_a_cd.md

 ## Learning theory
-Posteriors are arrows of categories
+Posteriors are arrows of tags

 ## Metrics